 VOA also posts its Google+ Hangouts where callers from around the world discuss in English the stories that have been making the news.
 Other Hangouts provide tips on grammar and different aspects of speaking the English language.

-English with Jennifer is a rich collection of more than 200 videos that are grouped into easy to use playlists.
+English with Jennifer is a rich collection of hundreds of videos that are grouped into easy-to-use playlists.
 There are lessons for beginners, lessons to improve your writing in English, lessons on grammar and many more.

 What marks them out as a cut above the rest is the fresh and simple presentation and the special focus on pronunciation.
 There are no scripts and no actors, just real, natural English language speaking.
 In common with many other language learning channels, there is interactivity as well.

 The narration is straightforward and accompanied by subtitles and occasionally some fascinating scenes.
-The lessons all link to follow-up interactive elements on Linguaspectrum’s website which are also free.
+The lessons all link to follow-up interactive elements on the Britlish website, which are also free.

-This channel has free daily videos that are designed to help you learn English quickly and include real American slang, idioms and phrasal verbs.
-(Yes, British English is not the only type of English that’s spoken around the world!
-This is a good introduction into common American words that differ from their English counterparts.)
+This channel’s videos are designed to help you learn English quickly and include real American slang, idioms and phrasal verbs.

-Well, that’s my list of 12 great channels to learn English on YouTube.
-With these great free online English resources, nothing stands between you and fluency!
+Well, that’s my list of 11 great channels to learn English with YouTube.
+With these great free English learning videos, nothing stands between you and fluency!

 If you liked this post, something tells me that you'll love FluentU, the best way to learn English with real-world videos.